Religion in Malaysia: Other religions

+There is the Ahmadiyya minority, approximately 2,000 Ahmadis in the country.
+Though small in number, they face state sanctioned persecution in Malaysia, as they do elsewhere in the Muslim world.
+But the question of whether the Ahmadiyya can be considered Muslims has reached the courts.

 A small Sikh community exists in Malaysia, brought by the British to form police units.
+But, it is largest Sikh diaspora in Asia.
 They follow Sikhism, and open their places of worship to all races, ages, and genders.
 No Sikh holiday has been declared a national holiday, although there are 120,000 in the country.
 Sikhs have, like Christians, come under pressure not to use the word "Allah" for God in their religious texts.

 A small Jewish community existed on the island of Penang.
 Jews first came into contact with the Malay peninsula during the 11th century when Jewish traders traded with the Kedah Sultanate and Langkasuka.
 Many Jews in Malaysia came from Persia.
 After the communist revolution in China, more Jews fled to Southeast Asia.
 However, the Jewish community declined, with many emigrating to countries such as Australia.
 Due to not having enough members to hold some Jewish rituals, the only synagogue in Penang, established in 1932, was shut down in 1976.
 The last burial in Penang's Jewish cemetery took place in 1978.
 By the 1990s the community had disappeared, and it is now thought that there are only two Jews who hold Malaysian passports.

 A small Baháʼí Faith community exists in Malaysia, with members from Chinese, Eurasian, Indian, Indigenous communities.
 It was introduced to Malaya by an Iranian couple in 1950, with the first National Spiritual Assembly being elected in 1964.
+However, the Department of Islamic Development Malaysia later clarified that Baháʼí Faith was erroneously declared a deviant offshoot of Islam by one of the state religious authorities as the 14th Muzakarah (Conference) of the Fatwa Committee of the National Council for Islamic Religious Affairs Malaysia held on 22–23 October 1985 decided that the Baháʼí doctrine is not part of Islam and the religion is recognised by the Registration Department and national census as an independent religion.

 A community of around 2500 Jains lives in Malaysia, with the state capital of Perak, Ipoh, hosting the only Jain temple in Southeast Asia.
 Most are Gujaratis, who are thought to have arrived in Malacca in the 15th or 16th century.